katjad/javascript101-handbook/README.md

 :fire: Let's help you get started with everything you need to know about the group and keeping up to date with Javascript.

 ## Contributing
-If you would like to help please contribute!
+If you have any feedback or would like to contribute please let use know [here](https://gitter.im/CodeHubOrg/discussions).